 Time series data is now everywhere—IoT, user event streams, system monitoring, finance, adtech, industrial control, transportation, and logistics—and increasingly used to power core applications.
-It also creates a number of technical challenges: to ingest high volumes of structured data; to ask complex, performant queries for both recent and historical time intervals; to perform specialized time-centric analysis and data management.
-And this data doesn’t exist in isolation, entries must often be joined against other relational data to ask key business questions (e.g., tracking a shipping container is much more powerful once combined with information about its goods).
+It also creates a number of technical challenges: to ingest high volumes of structured data; to ask complex, performant queries for both recent and historical time intervals; and to perform specialized time-centric analysis and data management.
+And this data doesn’t exist in isolation; entries must often be joined against other relational data to ask key business questions (e.g., tracking a shipping container is much more powerful once combined with information about its goods).

 Many developers working with time series data turn to polyglot solutions: a NoSQL database to store their time series data (for scale) and a relational database for associated metadata and key business data.
 This leads to engineering complexity, operational challenges, and even referential integrity concerns.
-Thus many have found they require a purpose-built time series database as this type of data proliferates, yet the current state of time series databases is lacking and still forces users into the same issues with running complex polyglot or immature solutions.
+Thus, many have found they require a purpose-built time series database as this type of data proliferates, yet the current state of time series databases is lacking and still forces users into the same issues with running complex polyglot or immature solutions.

 Michael Freedman explains why these operational headaches are unnecessary.
 Michael offers an overview of TimescaleDB, a new scale-out database designed for time series workloads that is open-sourced and engineered up as a plugin to Postgres.
 In creating TimescaleDB, Michael reengineered PostgreSQL as a time series database in order to simplify time series application development.
-In particular, the nature of time-series workloads—appending data about recent events—presents different demands than transactional (OLTP) workloads.
+In particular, the nature of time series workloads—appending data about recent events—presents different demands than transactional (OLTP) workloads.
 By taking advantage of these differences, TimescaleDB can improve insert rates by 20x over vanilla Postgres and achieve much faster queries, even while offering full SQL (including JOINs).
-This simplifies one’s product and stack with a single database, while enabling users to ask much more complex and ad-hoc questions about their data.
+This simplifies one’s product and stack with a single database while enabling users to ask much more complex and ad hoc questions about their data.

 TimescaleDB is implemented as a PostgreSQL extension and available under the Apache 2 license.
-It supports full SQL while offering performance improvements for both single-node and cluster deployments.
+It supports full SQL and offers performance improvements for both single-node and cluster deployments.
 TimescaleDB achieves this by storing data on an individual server in a manner more common to distributed systems: heavily partitioning (sharding) data into chunks to ensure that hot chunks corresponding to recent time records are maintained in memory.
 This right-sized chunking is performed automatically, and the database can even adapt its chunk sizes based on observed resource demands.
 It hides this behind a hypertable that can be inserted into or queried like a single table—even at 100B+ rows over 10K+ chunks.
 While this adds a few additional milliseconds for query planning, it enables TimescaleDB to avoid the performance cliff that Postgres experiences at larger table sizes (tens of millions of rows).

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org